 Where to get Fabric

 Here’s the deal with fabric.
 Nice fabric is AWESOME.
 Nice to sew with, lovely to wear, can get wonderful prints… and it’s expensive.
 Sewing clothes is definitely a hobby; rarely will it be cheaper than buying clothes.
-So, with that in mind, use JoAnn’s or your local craft store for “cheap” fabric as you’re learning.
+So, with that in mind, you can use JoAnn’s or your local craft store for “cheap” fabric as you’re learning so you don’t feel like you’re wasting your “good stuff,” or spending an arm and a leg for projects that may not work out.

 Always, always, always prewash your fabric!